Characterizing quantum synchronization in the van der Pol oscillator via tomogram and photon correlation: Analytics of tomogram and phase coherence

-In our study, we focus on the deep quantum limit, where the mean excitation number is small and only the lowest Fock states are significantly populated.
+This tomogram-based master equation~(\ref{meqt}) results in a significant corollary: it allows for a potential direct measurement of the synchronization with the nonclassical area $\delta$ of the quantum vdPo.
+It is important to note that this corollary is numerous and far-reaching after transforming the master equation~(\ref{mes}) apart from vdPo.
 For driving strengths up to $F\leq10$, which are experimentally accessible \cite{Mok2020}, the one-photon coherent drive primarily couples two consecutive energy eigenstates of the undriven vdPo.

 The existence of coherence terms in $\rho^{ss}$ depends on the driving strength $F$, while their magnitude is governed by the nonlinear damping rate $\kappa_{2}$.
-Consequently, we neglect higher-order coherence terms in $\rho^{ss}$ beyond the deep quantum regime, and the relevant Hilbert space can be truncated to $\ket{0}$, $\ket{1}$, and $\ket{2}$, with coherences only between $\ket{0}$ and $\ket{1}$ for $F \leq 10$.
-Based on this, we adopt the following ansatz for the steady-state density matrix $\rho^{ss}$ of the driven vdP oscillator in the deep quantum regime:
+Consequently, we neglect higher-order coherence terms in $\rho^{ss}$ beyond the deep quantum regime, and the relevant Hilbert space can be truncated to $|0\rangle$, $|1\rangle$, and $|2\rangle$, with coherences only between $|0\rangle$ and $|1\rangle$ for $F \leq 10$.
+Based on this, we adopt the following ansatz for the steady state density matrix $\rho^{ss}$ of the driven vdPo in the deep quantum regime:

+where the nonvanishing off-diagonal elements $\rho_{01}$ and $\rho_{10}=\rho_{01}^*$ explicitly account for the coherence between the lowest-energy states $|0\rangle$ and $|1\rangle$.
+Imposing the steady state condition $\dot{\rho}=0$ on equation~(\ref{mn_mastereqn}), the following set of coupled linear equations: